 The remaining 10% (n=7,371) of exclusions were related to issues in the administrative data system during the closure month.
-This includes cases with incomplete information regarding case members or the head of household as well as cases with duplicate can happen when an adult is a member on more than one case during the study period and both cases are randomly selected into the sample.
-This can also happen when an adult closes their case, and the case is reopened under a different case number.
-Data cleaning procedures capture most of these duplicates.
+This includes cases with incomplete information regarding case members or the head of

 2 Appendix A provides a table that describes how the population and sample for this annual report have changed over time.